phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 If `phx-trigger-action` is left on the form after the initial form submission, any subsequent DOM patches will re-trigger the form submission.

-Prevent this, we need to set `trigger_submit: false` in temporary assigns in `c:Phoenix.LiveView.mount/3`.
+To prevent this, we need to set `trigger_submit: false` in temporary assigns in `c:mount/3`.

     def mount(_params, _session, socket) do
       {:ok, socket, [temporary_assigns: [trigger_submit: false]]}